FredKSchott/pika-pack/README.md

 Authoring JavaScript in 2013 was simple: Write JavaScript and hit `npm publish`.

-6 years later and things are more complicated: The modern JavaScript that we write (and TypeScript, and Flow, and Reason, and...) no longer runs natively on Node.js.
-But compiling only for Node.js leaves web users with code that is less reliably optimized.
-As a result, package authors are stuck forever fiddling with tooling & configuration files trying to get everything just right.
+6 years later and things are more complicated: Modern JavaScript (and TypeScript, and Flow, and Reason, and...) no longer runs everywhere.
+Today, the best libraries ship legacy code for Node.js alongside modern code for web bundlers, type definition files for TypeScript/VSCode and bundled code for UNPKG (if applicable).

-In the words of npm: ["Everybody would like less tooling"](https://medium.com/npm-inc/this-year-in-javascript-2018-in-review-and-npms-predictions-for-2019-3a3d7e5298ef).
+Of course it's up to you as the author to figure all of this out on your own, with almost no direct feedback or guidance.
+I hope you have your PhD in Bundler Configuration handy!

+**@pika/pack approaches the problem differently:**

+- **Use simple, pluggable builders to build your package.**
+- Each builder compiles your modern code for a single environment (like Node.js, ESM, UNPKG, Deno).
+- Each builder configures your `package.json` entrypoints (like `"main"` and `"module"`) automatically.
+- Most builders require zero configuration to run.

-**@pika/pack approaches the problem differently: we focus on the entire package.** Pack uses simple, pluggable builders that compile your code for different environments (like Node.js, ESM, Deno) AND configure your `package.json` manifest to point to each entrypoint.
-The result is a self-contained ready-to-publish `pkg/` dir, optimized and small by default (so no more `"files"` or `.npmignore` configuration to worry about).
+The result is a self-contained, ready-to-run `pkg/` dir, optimized and small by default (so no more `"files"` or `.npmignore` configuration to worry about when you decide to publish).

 ## Quickstart